Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 The sponsoring department should pay for airfare, lodging, and transportation for the guest...

-- Guest airfare should be booked through AggieExpense
+- Guest airfare should be booked through AggieExpense.

-- Guest lodging should be booked through Preferred Booking Program, Hotel Agreements
+- Guest lodging should be booked through Preferred Booking Program, Hotel Agreements.

-- Guest transportation and conference registration can be paid by a host using their Travel card
+- Guest transportation and conference registration can be paid by a host using their Travel Card.

 Reconcile a Travel Card Cash Advance

-- Create an expense report.
+- Create an expense report in AggieExpense.

 - Use Expense Type - Travel Card Cash Advance.